noargs/Embedded-linux-device-driver-programming-beaglebone-black/README.md

   - nameserver 8.8.8.8
   - nameserver 8.8.4.4

-Add default gateway address by running the command below.
+Add default gateway address by running the command below in the **BBB**.
 > [!IMPORTANT]
-> You have to run following command everytime you reboot your device
+> You have to run following command in the **BBB** everytime you reboot your device
 ```bash
 # using PC as a default gateway
 debian@BeagleBone:~$ route add default gw 192.168.7.1
 ```

 > [!IMPORTANT]
-> In Host you must make sure that IP packet forwarding is enabled and also you have to run following command(s) on device reboot
+> In Host you must make sure that IP packet forwarding is enabled and also you have to run following command(s) in the **Host machine** on device (BBB) reboot
 ```bash
 # search for `net.ipv4.ip_forward=1` in `/etc/sysctl.conf`
 pc@ubuntu:$ sudo nano /etc/sysctl.conf